Recycling saves natural resources, is good for the environment and reduces the amount of material going to landfill.

 Electronic waste (e-Waste) contains hazardous materials which can seriously harm the environment, wildlife and human health if disposed of inappropriately.

 There are drop-off points for e-Waste recycling at New Plymouth, Stratford and Hawera.
 Charges apply, but they are subsidised by the New Plymouth District Council, the Stratford District Council and the South Taranaki District Council in their respective areas.
 Please note: The South Taranaki subsidy is capped for the financial year, so get in early while it still applies.

-The Taranaki drop-off points are part of the national e-cycle network developed by the RCN Group in partnership with Community Recycling Network, supported by the Ministry for the Environment through the Waste Minimisation Fund.
+The Taranaki drop-off points are associated with E-Cycle Ltd, and are part of a national ewaste recycling network.
+This was initially developed by the RCN Group in partnership with Community Recycling Network, supported by the Ministry for the Environment through the Waste Minimisation Fund.

 |NEW PLYMOUTH - Whitaker Civil Engineering Ltd, 37 Corbett Rd, Bell Block, ph 06 755 9099|